-Delta Willis wrote about global warming in 1989:
+Delta Willis wrote about Climate Change in 1989:

 “Today’s global carbon budget is largely influenced by the activities of modern hominids.
 Carbon dioxide is produced when coal, oil and natural gas are burned; carbon atoms from these fuels combine with oxygen in the atmosphere, where they retain the heat of the earth.
 The stunning increase of carbon in the atmosphere led scientists to predict a massive warming trend on earth –the so-called greenhouse effect.
 One of the results of the warming trend would be the melting of polar icecaps, with substantial increases in sea level around the world.”